 Adjust the gap (see specifications chart) for proper ignition.
 Use a feeler gauge to check the gap.

 ATV-0052

-When installing the spark plug, be sure to tighten it securely.
 A new spark plug should be tightened 1/2 turn once the washer contacts the cylinder head.
-A used spark plug should be tightened 1/8 - 1/4 turn once the washer contacts the cylinder head.
+A used spark plug should be tightened 1/8-1/4 turn once the washer contacts the cylinder head.